Habbi95/pet-clinic-spring/README.md

 # pet-clinic-spring

-This is an example for the pet clinic example from the course "Spring Framework 5: Begginer to Guru"
+This is my personal project of Spring Pet Clinic used in the "Spring 5: Beginner to Guru" course.